ignacontreras/ignacontreras.github.io/index.md

 ---

 <p>
  Hi!
-I am a Research Assitant at the  <a href="https://centroimagenesbiomedicas.uc.cl">Biomedical Imaging Center (CIB) UC</a>.
+I am a Research Assistant at the  <a href="https://centroimagenesbiomedicas.uc.cl">Biomedical Imaging Center (CIB) UC</a>.
 I am a Mathematical and Computational Engineer and I earned my M.Sc. at the <a href="https://imc.uc.cl/">Institute for Mathematical and Computational Engineering UC (IMC)</a>.
 </p>
 <p>
   I hold a B.Sc. in Engineering Physics (1st gen!), with a minor in Applied Mathematics.
 Additionally, I completed a degree in Mathematical and Computational Engineering from the IMC.